single-cell-data/SOMA/brainstorming.md

 The foundational types are:

 - SOMACollection - a string-keyed container (key-value map) of other SOMA data types, e.g., SOMADataFrame, SOMADataMatrix and SOMACollection.
-- SOMADataFrame - a single- or multi-index, multi-column table, with monomorphic (i.e., of a single data type) columns of equal length -- essentially a dataframe.
+- SOMADataFrame - a single- or multi-index, multi-column table -- essentially a dataframe.
-- SOMANdArray - an offset indexed (zero-based), dense, single-typeN-D array.
+- SOMADenseNdArray and SOMASparseNdArray- an offset indexed (zero-based), single-type N-D array, available in either sparse or dense instantiations

 The composed types are: